-How Much Does It Cost to Start an LLC in New York?
+How Much Does Starting an LLC in New York Cost?

-Legal business registration — and keeping your business in good standing —involves some necessary expenses.
-Some of these costs are payable to the New York Department of State, while others are due to the federal or New York government.
-We’ve summarized the most common requirements and fees here.
+Legal business registration — and keeping your business in good standing — requires investment.
+We’ve summarized some of the most common costs here.
+Some of them are payable to the NYS Secretary of State, while others are due to the federal or other state government entity.

-Note that New York business licenses and permits might need to be paid when you first form your business, on an ongoing schedule or on an ad hoc basis.
-Find more details below.
+Please note that New York business license and permit fees may be due when you first form your business, on an ongoing schedule or on an ad hoc basis.
+You'll find more details below.

 |State Fee||State Filing Time||Expedited Filing Time|

 When you use Incfile for your New York LLC registration, we charge you the state filing fee and forward it to the Secretary of State when we file your formation paperwork.

 Every LLC in the U.S. should have a unique Employer Identification Number (EIN) from the Internal Revenue Service.
 You'll use it when you open a business bank account, file taxes and pay employees.
 You can get one directly from the IRS or Incfile can get one for you.